kevinburke/go-circle/README.md

     token = "aabbccddeeff00"
 ```

-You can specify any org name you want.
+You can specify any organization name you want.

 ## Installation